mirko-wegemann/mirko-wegemann.github.io/_pages/text_analysis.md

 description:
 nav: false
 ---
+<h3>Content</h3><br>
+<p>In contemporary social science, we are faced with an era of big data.
+Political actors regularly justify
+their decisions on various communication channels, institutions publish policy reports, and individuals state their opinions on social media and comment sections of newspaper outlets.
+But how to make use of these data? </p>
+<p>This workshop helps researchers in (1) gathering textual data from publicly accessible webpages, (2)
+preparing the raw material for analysis, (3) acquiring techniques to analyse the data and (4) understanding recent trends in text- and images-as-data.
+Thereby, the workshop is structured alongside four input sessions and 2-3 practical sessions.</p>

 <h3>People</h3><br>
 Instructors: Mirko Wegemann (he/him), Dr. Eva Krejcova (she/her) <br>
 Teaching Assistant: Sara Dybesland (she/her) <br>